manoelargc/manoelargc/README.md

-✨HEY THERE!
-WELCOME TO MY PROFILE!✨
+HEY THERE!
+WELCOME TO MY PROFILE!

 - I'm Manoela Resende, 18y
 - Studying CS at UNIPAMPA since 2022.1